“An old tile factory, perched above a sleepy village in the Ronda mountains, refurbished with oodles of style as a self-catering villa (sleeps 2-8)”

 - This is no normal rental villa, but a truly beautiful home which is now open to guests

-- It's reached via a steep track which cuts up through a pine forest
+- The house is reached via a steep track which cuts up through a pine forest

-- Don’t expect any English to be spoken in the village shops - but spanglish and gesticulating should do the trick
+- Don’t expect much English to be spoken in the village shops - but spanglish and gesticulating will do the trick

 - Food in the village restaurants is of the cheap-and-cheerful variety.
 For gourmet cuisine, you’ll need to drive into Ronda

 - You’ll need a car to get the best out of a stay here

 Best time to go

 Our top tips

 - Self-catering (+ dinner by arrangement)

 - All ages welcome

 - Spa Treatments